List of Liverpool F.C. seasons

 Liverpool Football Club is an English association football club based in Liverpool, Merseyside.
 The club was formed in 1892 following a disagreement between the board of Everton and club president John Houlding, who owned the club's ground, Anfield.
 The disagreement between the two parties over rent resulted in Everton moving to Goodison Park from Anfield, which left Houlding with an empty stadium.
 Thus, he founded Liverpool F.C. to play in the empty stadium.
-Liverpool won the First Division title for the first time in 1901; since then, the club has won a further eighteen league titles, along with eight FA Cups, nine Football League Cups, and sixteen FA Community Shields.
+Liverpool won the First Division title for the first time in 1901; since then, the club has won a further nineteen league titles, along with eight FA Cups, ten Football League Cups, and sixteen FA Community Shields.
 They have also been crowned champions of European football on six occasions, winning the European Cup/UEFA Champions League in 1977, 1978, 1981, 1984, 2005, and 2019, and UEFA Cup winners on three occasions.
 The club was one of 22 members of the Premier League when it was formed in 1992.

-As of the end of the 2021–22 season, the team have spent 107 seasons in the top tier of the English football league system and eleven in the second.
+As of the end of the 2024–25 season, the team have spent 110 seasons in the top tier of the English football league system and eleven in the second.
 The table details the team's achievements and the top goalscorer in senior first-team competitions from their first in the Lancashire League and FA Cup during the 1892–93 season to the end of the most recently completed season.
 Details of the abandoned 1939–40 season and unofficial Second World War leagues are not included.